natcap/invest.users-guide/source/en/carbon_edge.rst

 Final Results
 ~~~~~~~~~~~~~
 -  **Parameter log**.
 Each time the model is run, a text (.txt) file will appear in the *Workspace*.
-The file will list the parameter values for that run and will be named according to the service, the date and time.
-When contacting NatCap about errors in a model run, please include the parameter log.
+The file will list the parameter values for that run and will be named according to the service, date, and time.
+Please include the parameter log when contacting NatCap about errors in a model run.

 -  **carbon_map_[Suffix].tif**.
 A map of carbon stock, with the amount in forest derived from the regression based on distance to forest edge, and the amount in non-forest classes according to the biophysical table.
-Units are metric tons per hectare (Mg/ha).
+Units are metric tons per hectare (t/ha).

--  **aggregated_carbon_stocks_[Suffix].shp**: If service areas of interest are provided by the user, this output shapefile summarizes the total carbon (column *c_sum*) and mean carbon per ha (column *c_ha_mean*) in the area polygons defined.
-Values are in metric tons (Mg).
+-  **aggregated_carbon_stocks_[Suffix].shp**: If service areas of interest are provided by the user, this output shapefile summarizes the total carbon (column *c_sum*) and mean carbon per hectare (column *c_ha_mean*) in the area defined by polygons.
+Values are in metric tons (t).

 Intermediate Results
 ~~~~~~~~~~~~~~~~~~~~